LuiseQuoss/ebvcube/README.md

 [here](https://geobon.org/ebvs/what-are-ebvs/).
 An important core element of the EBV NetCDFs is their nested structure.
 All datacubes in the NetCDF are assigned to one metric.
 But this metric can have several entities.
 On top of this hierarchy there can be several scenarios.
+The following block displays an abstract exhausted hierarchy.

 ``` bash
 ├── scenario1